-You’ve probably worn down those stock tires on your mountain bike, or maybe you want something that’s going to give you better performance.
+You’ve probably worn down those stock tires on your mountain bike, or maybe you want to upgrade to one that’s going to give you better performance.

 The problem is, picking up a set of new tires is more complicated than you thought.
-There are various types of mountain bike tires, each for different type of riding.
-We’ve covered that in the buyer’s guide here.
+There are a lot more variants that suit different types of riding surfaces as compared to a road tire.

 Schwalbe says it designed the Nobby Nic Addix to fit the widest possible range of use.

 This aptly named tire from Schwalbe certainly is nobby, but that doesn’t mean it’s a slow tire either.
 As such, the Addix features strategically arranged lugs that provide a mix of good roll and traction.